-Strategic plan: Enabling theme 2 - Exploiting new ways of working
+Strategic Plan: Enabling theme 2 – exploiting new ways of working

-Cutting-edge bioscience is critically dependent on the availability of modern research infrastructure and the adoption of new ways of working.
+Cutting-edge bioscience is critically dependent on the availability of modern and sustainable research infrastructure and the adoption of new ways of working.
 New tools and capabilities will continue to revolutionise bioscience, making it possible to ask and solve previously intractable questions and inspiring major breakthroughs.

 BBSRC will continue to support developments in tools, technologies and approaches that enable researchers to push the boundaries of scientific discovery and increase the impact of their research.